neowit/redmine_last_updated_by_column/README.md

 LastUpdatedBy plugin fixes that and adds "Updated By" column which shows user name in `<First Name> <Last Name>` form and can be displayed on:

-- Issues list (as extra column)
+- Issues list (as extra column "Updated By")
 - My page (as a separate component)

 New "Updated By" column is not a real Database column, its value is generated on the fly when Redmine renders Issues list.
-The column is sortable but not groupable of filterable.

 Note: on /issues page (for Issues without updates) "Updated By" is blank by design.
+Unlike "Updated By" on "My Page" the "Updated By" column on /issues page does not support colour coding.

 ## "My Page" Screenshots

-"Updated By" Colour Legend:
+"Updated By" Colour Legend (default colours):
 - Red - updated by author
 - Brown - updated by a 3rd person (neither author nor assignee)
 - Black - updated by assignee